-Candidates should also readily consider applying early admission.
-Early admission can give you an indication of what your chances are at other schools.
-It can also relieve the stress of waiting until April to see where you'll be spending the next three years of your life.
-Also, it's better to get waitlisted in December than April (or whenever you would be notified for regular admissions); if there is a tie among applicants on the waiting list, they'll probably admit whoever applied first.
-Of course, there could be some strings attached.
-Not every school's early admission option is the same (and many schools don't even have one).
+You should also strongly consider applying early admission.
+If you get in, then you won't have to stress until April to find out where you'll be spending the next three years of your life.
+If you don't get in, it can help you see what your chances are at other schools.
+Plus, it's better to get waitlisted in December than April (or whenever you would be notified for regular admissions).
+If there's a tie among applicants on the waiting list, there's a good chance the school will admit whoever applied first.

-The number of schools to which you apply depends on your approach to, and budget for, the application process.
-Your best bet is to apply to a minimum of two reach schools, two strong possibilities and three safety schools.
+Your best bet is to apply to a minimum of two reach schools, two match schools, and three safeties.

-A reach school is one whose students' average LSAT and GPA scores are higher than yours.
-Based on the numbers alone, your chances are not outstanding.
-Don't be discouraged from applying to one of these schools if it's your dream; just understand that it's a long shot.
+A reach is a school whose students' average LSAT and GPA scores are higher than yours.
+Don't be discouraged from applying, but based on the numbers alone your chances are not outstanding.

-A strong possibility is a school that accepts students with about the same LSAT scores and GPA as yours.
-Combined with a strong application, you have a good shot at gaining acceptance at one of these schools.
+A match is a school that accepts students with about the same LSAT scores and GPA as yours.
+Your scores combined with a strong application mean you have a good shot here.

 A safety is a school where students' average LSAT scores and GPAs are below yours.
-Your chances of being accepted are high
+Your chances here are pretty high!